Zehelein/pg-transactional-outbox/lib/README.md

           _client: ClientBase,
           { current, max }: { current: number; max: number },
         ): Promise<'transient_error' | 'permanent_error'> => {
+          // Lets you decide if a message should be retried (transient error) or
-          if (current < max) {
+          // not (permanent error).
+You can run also run your compensation code. if (current < max) {
             return 'transient_error';
           }